Six issues for ONLY $29.95! Save almost 40% off the cover price!

 1906: B.C. chiefs meet King Edward

 A Delegation of B.C. chiefs travels to England and meets with King Edward to discuss the “Indian Land Question.”
 In the ensuing century B.C.
-Indigenous leaders will continuously renew their efforts to meet with the Canadian and British heads of state to assert ownership of their territories and demand redress for the takeover of their lands by the B.C. government.
+Indigenous leaders will continuously renew their efforts to meet with the Canadian and British heads of government to assert ownership of their territories and demand redress for the takeover of their lands by the B.C. government.

 Sign up for any of our newsletters and be eligible to win one of many book prizes available.